danhicks853/persona/SESSION_CONTEXT.md

 ### **What to Collect (60 examples total)**

-**20 Style Examples:**
+**CRITICAL:** 50/50 reasoning/non-reasoning mix to preserve Qwen3's thinking mode

+**15 Style Examples (NON-REASONING):**
 - How you write/respond in different contexts
 - Slack DMs, Discord chats, email responses
-- Technical explanations, casual conversation
+- Direct answers, technical explanations
 - Shows your voice, tone, mannerisms

-**20 Fact Examples:**
+- FORMAT: Direct response, no chain-of-thought

+**15 Fact Examples (NON-REASONING):**
 - Things about you (work, skills, projects, preferences)
 - Q&A format: "What do you do?" → factual response
 - Contextual: "How would you..." → draws on experience
 - Teaches the model about you

-**20 Decision Examples:**
+- FORMAT: Direct factual answer

+**30 Decision/Psychology Examples (REASONING):**
-- Choices you'd make, reasoning patterns
+- Choices you'd make WITH reasoning process shown
-- Technical trade-offs, prioritization
+- Technical trade-offs, prioritization WITH analysis
-- "What would you do in X situation?"
+- "What would you do in X situation?" → chain-of-thought + decision
-- Shows your values and heuristics in action
+- Shows your values, heuristics, mental models IN ACTION
+- FORMAT: <thinking>...</thinking> tags showing reasoning, then final answer
+- CRITICAL: This captures HOW you think, not just WHAT you decide

 ### **Data Format (see docs/data_format.md)**